College Office » Class of 2024

 Spring - Semester 2

-• Research Colleges.
-Keep in mind the characteristics of a college that are important: size, location, total cost of attendance, academic rigor, majors, social environment and diversity.
+• Research Colleges: Keep in mind the characteristics of a college that are important: size, location, total cost of attendance, academic rigor, majors, social environment and diversity.
 Strive for a balance academically and socially.
-NAVIANCE Family Connection is a fundamental online resource to research colleges.
+On Naviance, you will be able to research colleges.
+Strive for at least (3) safety choices, (2) match choices, and (2) reach choices.
+It is important to have a realistic view of where your academic and social credentials will take you.

 • If on an AP track, take the AP exams, which will give you a chance to earn college credit.

-• Apply for summer internships, volunteer programs and employment opportunities.
+• Apply for summer internships, volunteer programs, and employment opportunities.